Parable of the Prodigal Son: Interpretation

 The opening, "A man had two sons" is a storyteller's trope and would immediately bring to mind Cain and Abel, Ishmael and Isaac, and Jacob and Esau.
 Jesus then confounds the listeners' expectations when the younger son is shown to be foolish.

 While a number of commentators see the request of the younger son for his share of the inheritance as "brash, even insolent" and "tantamount to wishing that the father was dead," Jewish legal scholar Bernard Jackson says "Jewish sources give no support to [the idea] that the prodigal, in seeking the advance, wishes his father dead."

 The young man's actions do not lead to success; he squanders his inheritance and he eventually becomes an indentured servant, with the degrading job of looking after pigs, and even envying them for the carob pods they eat.
 This recalls Proverbs 29:3: "Whoever loves wisdom gives joy to his father, but whoever consorts with harlots squanders his wealth."

 Upon his return, his father treats the young man with a generosity far more than he has a right to expect.
 He is given the best robe, a ring for his finger, and sandals for his feet.
-Jewish philosopher Philo observes: Parents often do not lose thought for their wastrel (asoton) children.… In the same way, God too…takes thought also for those who live a misspent life, thereby giving them time for reformation, and also keeping within the bounds His own merciful nature.
+Jewish philosopher Philo observes:

-The Pesikta Rabbati has a similar story:A king had a son who had gone astray from his father on a journey of a hundred days.
-His friends said to him, 'Return to your father.'
-He said, 'I cannot.'
-Then his father sent word, 'Return as far as you can, and I will come the rest of the way to you.'
-So God says, 'Return to me, and I will return to you.'
+The Pesikta Rabbati has a similar story:

 The older son, in contrast, seems to think in terms of "law, merit, and reward," rather than "love and graciousness."
 He may represent the Pharisees who were criticizing Jesus.

-Leviticus Rabbah 13:4 also contains a short saying that matches the character of the parable:R. Aha has said: When a Jew has to resort to carobs, he repents.
+Leviticus Rabbah 13:4 also contains a short saying that matches the character of the parable:

 The last few verses of the parable summarize the tale in accordance with the Jewish teaching of the two ways of acting: the way of life (obedience) and the way of death (sin).
-God, according to Judaism, rejoices over and grants more graces to repentant sinners than righteous souls who don't need repentance.
+God, according to Judaism, rejoices over and grants more graces to repentant sinners than righteous souls who do not need repentance.

 Following the Parable of the Lost Sheep and the Parable of the Lost Coin, this is the last of three parables about loss and redemption that Jesus tells after the Pharisees and religious leaders accuse him of welcoming and eating with "sinners."
 The father's joy described in the parable reflects divine love: the "boundless mercy of God," and "God's refusal to limit the measure of his grace."